Poetic Justice (film): Critical reception

 Despite the mixed reviews from contemporary film critics, the film has come to be considered one of Singleton's most enduring films.

 In retrospect, Singleton described Poetic Justice "as a more relaxed and fun experience" compared to Boyz n the Hood.
 He said that "while Boyz was filled with pressure, he just had a good time making Justice, hanging out with friends like Jackson and Shakur".
 He never tried to send a deep message with the film.
 He just wanted to enjoy the process and have fun with people he cared about.

 Bilge Ebiri, in his article for Vulture, describes Poetic Justice as a daring and complex film, contrasting it with Boyz n the Hoods more traditional structure.
 He praises the performances of Jackson and Shakur, particularly highlighting a moment where Justice critiques Lucky's dirty nails, mixing anger, affection, and confusion.
 The film's tone shifts between comedy, romance, and tragedy, with moments of violence tempered by poetry, embodying the contradictions at its core.
-Ebiri also humorously notes that Jackson was nominated for a Razzie, despite her standout performance.
+Ebiri also humorously notes that Jackson was nominated for a Golden Raspberry Award, despite her standout performance.